ornwipa/markov_chain/README.md

 - find the state probability at steady state
 - draw the state transition diagram

-In the third case study, the epidemic (or pandemic) is modeled and solved with a system of ordinary differential equations as well as with Jacobian matrix.
+In the third case study, the epidemic is modeled and solved with a system of ordinary differential equations as well as with Jacobian matrix.

+For simplicity, this study considers the states of "susceptible", "infected" and "recovered" (SIR).
+Often times, such model can also be viewed as "susceptible", "exposed", "infected" and "recovered" (SEIR).

+In other cases, such as COVID-19, there could also be the states of "hospitalized", "ICU" and "dead".

+One interesting [scientific article](https://doi.org/10.1051/mmnp/2020045) even broke down the states into "infected undetected", "infected detected", "recovered undetected" and "recovered undetected" to find a balance among interventions: testing/tracing/isolating, quarantine/lockdown, and raising ICU capacity.

 ## Requirement